jameschristou/kids-games/README.md

 Run `npm install` to install all packages and depenedencies.

 Dev
-To compile front end assets while developing use `npm run dev`.
+To compile front end assets while developing use `npm run start`.

 Production
 `npm run build`